 - Level of education

-A blog on the talent assessment platform McQuaig, by Eve Davies-Greenwald, summarizes the relationship between the two:
+A blog on the talent assessment platform McQuaig by Eve Davies-Greenwald summarizes the relationship between the two:

 “Diversity often comes first and is about getting the right mix in the workplace.
 It recognizes the need for different voices and viewpoints to be present within the company.
 Inclusion is more about what you do with that diversity once you have it on your team…[it] is the extent to which all employees feel like they belong in the organization.”

 Inclusion means more than hiring diverse employees.
-It means valuing their perspectives, experiences, and skills—recognizing the importance of different backgrounds and transforming them into active participants in the business.
+It means valuing their perspectives, experiences, and skills—recognizing the importance of their different backgrounds and transforming them into active participants in the business.
 It means including everybody on the team in important conversations, in shaping the company’s culture, and in driving innovation.

-Inclusion IS Innovation: Why it Matters
+Inclusion IS Innovation: Why D&I Matters

 Diversity and inclusion matter because people matter.
 As a growing multitude of people demands actionable, lasting inclusion in every facet of society, employers are evolving to meet those demands for a workforce that is increasingly representative of a more diverse world.